Guy Fisher

 Be clear on what you're asking and give the right level of detail.
 For example, some board members want to see transaction documents, and you'll put them on their board books or the platform they have for reference but make sure the papers that go up are succinct and clear on what you want.

 If you're in negotiations and it's moving, I ensure that I have the right delegated authority.
 I know my limits and guide rails, and then I'll ensure that I have people on the phone and that I have the right people ready to go.
-That could be the CFO, CEO, the chair of the board subcommittee.
-The CEO will manage the board but ensure that the CEO knows that the right board members are ready to join a call or consider an item.

 Having the right decision makers at your disposal and ready to go and knowing where your guardrails are is key.
 In having a guardrail, don't have a point estimate.
 Several times when I've been engaging with bidders, they'll put a position on the table, and we won't be able to accept it.
-Then you hit a brick wall.
-Then you'll have to put that on one side, they'll go back into their machine, get the right approvals, and come back.

 Make sure you've set yourself up for success from a negotiation perspective.
 You've got the guide rails, you know where you can and can't go, and there's no point estimate.
 You'll have your position; if it's a point estimate, then it's a point estimate, then hold on to it.
-But if there is latitude, make sure you know the top end and lower ends.
-It's so important as an M&A practitioner to be very clear about how you attack your negotiation.

-Managing accountability in a governance structure
+Managing accountability in an M&A governance structure

 Be clear about roles and what you're asking of individuals.
 For example, workstream leaders.
 "I must ask you to sign off on the pre-completion conduct section clause in the sale purchase agreement."